mwalker638/simple-golang-websockets-chat-app/README.md

 ├── chatapp                  <-- Golang source code for websocket chatapp └── template.yaml            <-- SAM template for Lambda Functions and DDB
 ```

-It should be noted that this is a modified version of the sample app [simple-golang-websockets-chat-app](https://github.com/aws-samples/simple-websockets-chat-app).
-The primary changes were implementing the Lambda code in golang rather then the original Node.js code.

 # Deploying to your account